Canadian dollar: Province of Canada

 In 1841, the Province of Canada adopted a new system based on the Halifax rating.
 The new Canadian pound was equal to four US dollars (92.88 grains gold), making £1 sterling equal to £1.4s.4d.
 Canadian.
 Thus, the new Canadian pound was worth 16 shillings and 5.3 pence sterling.

-In 1851, the Parliament of the Province of Canada passed an act for the purposes of introducing a sterling-based unit in conjunction with decimal fractional coinage.
-The idea was that the decimal coins would correspond to exact amounts in relation to the U.S. dollar fractional coinage.
+In 1851, the Parliament of the Province of Canada passed an act for the purposes of introducing a sterling-based unit, with decimal fractional coinage.
+The idea was that the decimal coins would correspond to exact amounts in relation to the US dollar fractional coinage.

 In response to British concerns, in 1853, an act of the Parliament of the Province of Canada introduced the gold standard into the colony, based on both the British gold sovereign and the American gold eagle coins.
 This gold standard was introduced with the gold sovereign being legal tender at £1 = US$4.86 2/3.
 No coinage was provided for under the 1853 act.
 Sterling coinage was made legal tender and all other silver coins were demonetized.
-The British government in principle allowed for a decimal coinage but nevertheless held out the hope that a sterling unit would be chosen under the name of "royal".
-However, in 1857, the decision was made to introduce a decimal coinage into the Province of Canada in conjunction with the U.S. dollar unit.
-Hence, when the new decimal coins were introduced in 1858, the colony's currency became aligned with the U.S. currency, although the British gold sovereign continued to remain legal tender at the rate of £1 = Can$4.86 2/3 right up until the 1990s.
+The British government in principle allowed for a decimal coinage but held out hope that a sterling unit would be chosen under the name of "royal".
+However, in 1857, the decision was made to introduce a decimal coinage into the Province of Canada in conjunction with the US dollar unit.
+Hence, when the new decimal coins were introduced in 1858, the colony's currency became aligned with the US currency, although the British gold sovereign continued to remain legal tender at the rate of £1 = Can$4.86 2/3 right up until the 1990s.
 In 1859, Canadian colonial postage stamps were issued with decimal denominations for the first time.
 In 1861, Canadian postage stamps were issued with the denominations shown in dollars and cents.

 Maritime colonies

-In 1860, the colonies of New Brunswick and Nova Scotia followed the Province of Canada in adopting a decimal system based on the U.S. dollar unit.
+In 1860, the colonies of New Brunswick and Nova Scotia followed the Province of Canada in adopting a decimal system based on the US dollar unit.

-In 1871, Prince Edward Island went decimal within the U.S. dollar unit and introduced coins in the denomination of 1 cent.
+In 1871, Prince Edward Island went decimal within the US dollar unit and introduced coins in the denomination of 1 cent.
 However, the currency of Prince Edward Island was absorbed into the Canadian system shortly afterwards, when Prince Edward Island joined the Dominion of Canada in 1873.

 Newfoundland

-Newfoundland went decimal in 1865, but unlike the Province of Canada, New Brunswick, and Nova Scotia, it decided to adopt a unit based on the Spanish dollar rather than on the U.S. dollar, and there was a slight difference between these two units.
-The U.S. dollar was created in 1792 on the basis of the average weight of a selection of worn Spanish dollars.
-As such, the Spanish dollar was worth slightly more than the U.S. dollar, and likewise, the Newfoundland dollar, until 1895, was worth slightly more than the Canadian dollar.
+Newfoundland went decimal in 1865, but unlike the Province of Canada, New Brunswick, and Nova Scotia, it decided to adopt a unit based on the Spanish dollar rather than on the US dollar, and there was a slight difference between these two units.
+The US dollar was created in 1792 on the basis of the average weight of a selection of worn Spanish dollars.
+As such, the Spanish dollar was worth slightly more than the US dollar, and likewise, the Newfoundland dollar, until 1895, was worth slightly more than the Canadian dollar.